mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 #### Api Gateway

-No further configuration is needed for this service in Console _Design_ section.
+For the current use case no further configuration is needed for this service in Console _Design_ area.
+However, if there is a need for updating any specific detail, please look for more information at the dedicated [documentation page](/runtime_suite/envoy-api-gateway/overview.md).

 #### Authentication Service

 The service configuration is created with a set of preconfigured variables, such as the connection to Redis, and a config map that lists the supported applications.
-Within the latter config map it is possible to find the definition of an application that uses Okta as Identity Provider.
+Within the config map that contains the known applications it is already possible to find the definition of an application that uses Okta as Identity Provider.

 :::info
 In case you would prefer using another Identity Provider, please read the [authentication-service documentation](/runtime_suite/authentication-service/20_configuration.mdx) to learn